Referee holds whistle and football

 The FA sets the annual registration fee for all referees.
 It is currently £20.

 When you register you will be asked whether you intend to referee in youth football.
-If you do and you are 16-years-old or older, you will need a CRC dated within the last three years.
+If you do and you are 16-years-old or older, you will need a DBS dated within the last three years.

 If you were previously qualified but have not registered in one or more previous seasons we will be very pleased to help you back into refereeing.
 Please contact referees@amateur-fa.com

-Non-AFA-parent county referees can always register with the AFA as an Associate but you need to register with your parent county first.
-Associates are eligible for appointments to AFA County Cup matches and you will receive all the communications that AFA parent County referees receive including newsletters and invitations to training sessions and other events.
+Associates are eligible for appointments to Amateur FA County Cup matches and you will receive all the communications that Amateur FA parent County referees receive including newsletters and invitations to training sessions and other events.

 If you do not register, you will not be able to be appointed to matches by any competition affiliated to the FA or the County FA.
 You would not be covered by the County’s Public Liability Insurance and there would be no chance of receiving County Cup Final or Representative Match appointments.